 CAPITALS programme brings together top civil servants and executives from across Europe.

-In early February, the first cohort of 17 top-tier public policy and management executives got together at the Hertie School of Governance in Berlin for the last leg of an intensive programme on the inside workings of national public administrations.
+In early February, the first cohort of 17 top-tier public policy and management executives got together at the Hertie School in Berlin for the last leg of an intensive programme on the inside workings of national public administrations.
 Participants exchanged experiences from each other’s administrations, traveling to four European capitals over the course of eight months.

 The European CAPITALS programme, offered by the Hertie School (Berlin), the SciencesPo School of Public Affairs (Paris), the LUISS School of Government (Rome) and the Policy Institute at King‘s College (London), gives participants an opportunity to share insights and gather new ideas from renowned academics and practitioners.
 The underlying aim is to foster stronger ties among European countries, including the Brexit-bound UK and those outside the European Union.
 It is supported by the Mercator Foundation.